SAP Commerce EoMM Preparation: What Stops Working and How to Get Ready

 What’s the Cost of Waiting?

-The hidden costs of waiting include:
+The hidden costs people miss:

 - Security incident liability.
 Running unpatched commerce software with customer payment data creates regulatory exposure under GDPR, PCI DSS, and industry-specific frameworks.
+One breach and the cost conversation changes entirely.

 - Integration drift.
-As ERP, payment, and logistics partners update their APIs, your unupdated integrations break — and there’s no SAP support to help fix them.
+As ERP, payment, and logistics partners update their APIs, your unupdated integrations break.
+And there’s no SAP support to help fix them.

 Ready to start planning?
-We begin with a discovery workshop that audits your current system, maps your integrations, and recommends the right migration path — before EoMM forces a rushed decision.
+We begin with a discovery workshop that audits your current system, maps your integrations, and recommends the right migration path before EoMM forces a rushed decision.
 Talk to us.

 Frequently Asked Questions